hieuhcmus/student-services/README.md

 If you want to start the application for manual testing, you have to start elasticsearch container and the application

-To start the application, Right click on StudentServicesApplication.java --> run or in student-rest-services project, run
+To start the application, Right click on StudentServicesApplication.java --> run or in student-rest-services project run the command:
 ```
 mvn spring-boot:run
 ```